Attila Grandpierre: Books

 He was co-editor of the book Astronomy and Civilization in the New Enlightenment (2011, Springer).

 Important publications

-In astrophysics he wrote an article on the variable nature of the Sun's core, which was mentioned in New Scientist in 2007.
+In astrophysics he wrote an article on the variable nature of the Sun's core, which was mentioned in New Scientist as giving the best fit to explain the periodicities of terrestrial Ice Ages in 2007.

 Working with Katalin Martinás, he wrote on "natural" thermodynamics.
+Since 2020, he is the Research President of the Budapest Centre for Long-Term Sustainability.

-He formulated a mathematical principle of biology as published in the fringe journal NeuroQuantology in 2007.
+He generalised the principle of least action, playing a fundamental role in physics, to the principle of biology as the principle of greatest action.